Carolyn Wheater, City Solicitor and Heather Carmichael,

 Council.

-across the Council had been increased to 76%.
-Officers felt this
+orders across the Council had been increased to 76%.
+Officers felt

-was a positive result as increasing it any further would not be
+this was a positive result as increasing it any further would not

-would not be the responsibility of the Council’s internal
+- It would not be the responsibility of the Council’s

-audit team to check compliance of the notices for each contract;
+internal audit team to check compliance of the notices for each

-that would fall to central government who would run the dedicated
+contract; that would fall to central government who would run the

 Lincolnshire county boundary plus 20 miles.
 However, the Local